keans/gitdb/README.rst

 There are several serializers provided to store the data:

-    * JsonSerializer        (included without futher modules)
+    * JsonSerializer        (included without further modules)
     * BJsonSerializer
     * YamlSerializer
     * MsgPackSerializer